-- complete the online CRC application form on business.gov.au - provide all the information requested - address all eligibility and assessment criteria (stage one only) - include all necessary attachments.
+- complete the online application form on business.gov.au - provide all the information requested - address all eligibility and assessment criteria - include all necessary attachments.

 You will receive confirmation when you submit your application.
 You should retain a copy of your application for your own records.